Find Affordable College Courses

 The following schools top our list of the Most Popular Horticulture Undergraduate Certificate Colleges.

 Our 2023 rankings named Augusta Technical College the most popular school in Georgia for horticulture students working on their undergraduate certificate.
-Located in the city of Augusta, Augusta Technical College is a public college with a small student population.
+Located in the city of Augusta, Augusta Technical College is a public school with a small student population.

 About 25% of the students majoring in horticulture at the school are women while 75% are male.

-Read full report on Horticulture at Augusta Technical College
+Full Horticulture at Augusta Technical College Report

 #2